-H he University has made every effort to ensure the accuracy of the information in its handbo owever, we reserve the right at any time, if circumstances dictate (for example, if there are afficient students registered), to sı make alterations or changes to any of the published details of the opportunities on offer; or (i (i i) add to or withdraw any of the opportunities on offer. but students are given every assurance that changes to opportunities will only be made u
+The University has made every effort to ensure the accuracy of the information in its handbooks.
+However, we reserve the right at any time, if circumstances dictate (for example, if there are not sufficient students registered), to

+- (i) make alterations or changes to any of the published details of the opportunities on offer; or - (ii) add to or withdraw any of the opportunities on offer.

+Our students are given every assurance that changes to opportunities will only be made under compelling circumstances and students will be fully informed as soon as possible.